Skip to main content

 Cursor metrics allow you to:

-• Track active and engaged users across your teams.
+• Track active and engaged users across teams.

 • Measure AI-assisted requests, including chat, agent, and composer activity.